ctlab/shinyGatom/README.md

-# Shiny GAM
+# Shiny GATOM

 A web-service for integrated network analysis of transcriptional and metabolic data.
-Deployed version can be found at https://artyomovlab.wustl.edu/shiny/gam/
+Deployed version can be found at https://ctlab.itmo.ru/shiny/gatom/